AshEunoia/eunoia-english-orthorgraphy/README.md

 ### Notes

-- When sounding a consonant by itself, it is spoken with <c> after the consanant, such as <fc> or <qc>.
+- When sounding a consonant by itself, it is spoken with 'c' after the consonant, such as 'fc' or 'qc'.
-- ß instead of ʃ because ʃ can be more easily confused with s.
+- 'ß' instead of 'ʃ' because 'ʃ' can be more easily confused with 's'.

 ## Changes to each letter